 - RISK threat or opportunity silver

 - MCT multiple choice test green

 - PRACTICE good or bad practice orange

 - CASE situation, challenge and solutions blue

 You also have special Maintenance

 and Pandora's box spaces

-Each type of case includes 50 questions (cards), and each answer is linked to a paragraph of the ISO 22301 standard version 2015.
+Each type of case includes 50 questions (cards), and each answer is linked to a paragraph of the ISO 27001 standard version 2022.
 Each card is presented in the following steps:

-- step 2: The card type, its number, the question (e.g., "Is the following statement more of a threat or an opportunity?"), the statement (e.g., "The scope of the BCMS describes the company's main activities") and the star(s) - step 3: The answers (one or more correct answers are possible) with a green emoji (for all correct answers) and a red emoji (for a wrong answer) step 4: The paragraph from the standard and a comment for the correct or incorrect answer
+• step 1: The back of the card showing the card type, number (from 1 to 50) and the number of stars (from one to three) in blue, white and red $\bigstar \checkmark \checkmark \bigstar \bigstar \bigstar \bigstar$ - step 2: The card type, its number, the question (e.g., "Is the following statement more of a threat or an opportunity?"), the statement (e.g., "The scope of the ISMS describes the company's main activities") and the star(s) - step 3: The answers (one or more correct answers are possible) with a green emoji - (for all correct answers) 💟 and a red emoji (for a wrong answer) 🤽 - step 4: The paragraph from the standard and a comment for the correct or incorrect answer The car starts and arrives at the Risk space.

 The card number is random.
 Depending on the question's difficulty, the stars are one, two or three.

 If you guess the correct answer, the car moves forward as many spaces as there are stars on the question.
 If you don't guess the correct answer (or answer partially) the car stalls on the same space, and the next card will be of the same type.
-If you land on a Maintenance or Pandora's box space, you may get lucky or unlucky.
+If you land on a Maintenance or Pandora's box space , you may get lucky or unlucky.
 From the car's trunk or Pandora's box comes a random luck or misfortune card.
-If luck is on your side, you get Joker card , and your car moves forward 3 spaces.
-If misfortune strikes , your car moves back 3 spaces.
+If Ś luck is on your side, you get Joker card [.....], and your car moves forward 3 spaces.
+If kes 111, your car moves back 3 spaces.

 If a second person is with you and has printed this booklet, they can increase the game's difficulty by asking questions like: - What is the clause and sub-clause (paragraph) of the standard related to the question? - Can you provide an example from your department related to this question?
-When you reach the Finish space for the first time, you can download your IZOGOOD® 22301 game participation Certificate.
+When you reach the Finish space for the first time, you can download your IZOGOOD® 27001 game participation Certificate.